 - Do not use this welding and cutting equipment with gases and pressures other than those for which it is intended.
 Oxygen is not flammable; however, the presence of pure oxygen will drastically increase the speed and force with which burning takes place.
 Oxygen must never be allowed to contact grease, oil, or other petro-leum-based substances; therefore, be sure there is no oil or grease on the regulator, cylinder, valves, or equipment.
 Do not use petro-leum-based pipe sealants.
+Do not use sealants on metal-to-metal seals, such as hose and CGA cylinder connections; use PTFE-based sealant (PTFE tape) on pipe threads.
 Do not use or store near excessive heat (above 125° F/51.5° C) or open flame.
 Do not refer to oxygen as air and do not use oxygen as a substitute for compressed air.
-Do not use oxygen to clean clothes or work area, for ventilation, or to operate pneumatic tools.
+Do not use substitute for lean clothes or work area, for ventilation, or to operate pneumatic tools.
 Open oxygen cylinder valves slowly.
 Be sure regulator adjusting handle is in the full out (off) position before opening oxygen cylinder valve. - Inspect all equipment before use.
 Do not use damaged, defective, or improperly adjusted welding and cutting equipment.
 Make sure levers and valves work properly, threads on equipment are clean (no grease or oil) and not deformed, gauges are intact and easy to read, regulator is clean and free of oil or dirt, and fittings are properly sized for the cylinder.
 Make sure hoses are clean (no grease or oil) and ferrules are properly installed so the fitting does not slip inside the hose.
 Be sure all connections are tight.